Chien Lee: Hotel industry

 Lee has invested significantly in the hospitality industry.
 In 2014 he invested in Asian Coast Development (Canada) Ltd., the developer of The Grand Ho Tram Strip in Vietnam, one of the region's largest integrated resorts to capture Vietnam's booming tourist markets.
 In a 2014 interview with Forbes, Lee described the Ho Tram Strip as a “hidden diamond,” and remarked that tourism is one of the most important driving forces for Vietnam's economic development.
 Investors in the Ho Tram Strip included Warburg Pincus and Harbinger Capital.
-The first phase of the Ho Tram Strip development includes The Grand Ho Tram Resort & Casino, a 5-star award-winning hotel and resort, international conference center, and heliport which opened in July 2013, as well as The Bluffs Ho Tram Strip, a Greg Norman designed links-style Championship golf course which opened in October 2014 and in 2015 was named the World's Best New Golf Course and is ranked #35 in The World by Golf Digest.
+The first phase of the Ho Tram Strip development includes The Grand Ho Tram Resort & Casino, a 5-star hotel and resort, international conference center, and heliport which opened in July 2013, as well as The Bluffs Ho Tram Strip, a links-style golf course which opened in October 2014.

 In 2005 Lee co-founded 7 Days Inn, one of the largest budget hotel chains in China, to focus on the growing Chinese domestic travel industry; Lee saw tourism and the emergence of a newly rich middle class fueling the travel boom, while China has become one of the world's most-watched tourist markets.
 In 2006, Warburg Pincus invested in 7 Days Inn.
 In 2007, Merrill Lynch, Deutsche Bank, and Warburg Pincus further invested in the hotel chain; in September 2009 7 Days Inn was listed on the New York Stock Exchange (NYSE: SVN).
 The hotel chain has grown from 5 hotels in 2 cities in 2005 to 283 hotels in 41 cities when it was listed on the NYSE.
 In July 2013 the founders of 7 Days Inn, together with Carlyle Group and Sequoia Capital took 7 Days Inn private to form holding company Plateno Hotels Group.
 By the end of 2014, 7 days Inn had 2,000 hotels in 320 cities.
 In 2015 Jinjiang Hotels bought 81% of 7 Days Inn.
 By the end of 2019, 7 Days Inn had 4,700 hotels in 450 cities.